shopxlabs/SHOPX_TCPeNFT_depricated/README.md

 ** Initial Deploy Contracts Schema.
 Remeber only the wallet used to deploy these contracts are the 'owner'.
 The role gives him/her rights to swap addresses.
--  Deploy the SatToken contract and keep the address in hand.
+-  Deploy the ShopxToken contract and keep the address in hand.
 -  Deploy the Stake contract and keep the address in hand.
--  Deploy the SplytManager contract and pass the SatToken and Stake addresses as the constructors.
+-  Deploy the SplytManager contract and pass the ShopxToken and Stake addresses as the constructors.
 -  Deploy the manager contracts with the SplytManager address as the constructor parameter.
 -  Using the SplytManager contract, call each functions to set the manager i.e. 'setAssetManager(_newAddress)'.
 ** Note: Only manager contracts are authorized to write to the data contracts.